 Register online by selecting the date you wish to take the seminar and/or test on our calendar

-If you fail the test, we do offer a retake for $30.
+If you fail the test, we do offer a retake for $40, but you must complete this within 30 days to get this discounted rate.
 You can register online to retake the test and select the re-take discount option upon checkout.

 Step 3: Record Your Certificate & Order Notary Supplies